 We had two different paths to choose from when we built Lonno Lodge:

-The more expensive and difficult way: constructing a building that requires no air treatment/conditioning requires special attention, it is costly and at times impossible due to adverse external conditions but, if achieved, it would certainly improve the quality of stays, especially for holidays when we spend the majority of our time in nature and outdoors.
+Or the more expensive and difficult way.
+Constructing a building that needs no air treatment or conditioning requires special attention, it is costly and at times impossible due to adverse external conditions but, if achieved, it would certainly improve the quality of stays, especially for holidays when we spend the majority of our time in nature and outdoors.
 In terms of communication, we realized that it would be difficult to inform our guests about this decision.
 These types of situations, even through they are advantageous in terms of quality, are often met with skepticism because they are uncommon.

 We knew that air conditioning created a dependence that wouldn’t let our bodies adapt to the environment.
 That is why one thinks they are winning at night in coolness only to lose out during the day as soon as they pass through the door of their room.